If you want a career in insurance you'll soon find out it's all about risk.

 During the interview

 Make sure you are attentive and listen well when your interviewer is talking.
 Make some notes if they give you any gems of information.
 You may want to refer back to these later in the interview.
 Attitude plays a key role in your interview success.
-There is a fine balance between being confidence and being cocky!
+There is a fine balance between being confident and being cocky.
 Make sure you have some questions prepared to ask at the end of the interview.
 The interviewer will expect you to want to know as much as possible if you're really interested in the job.
 The best questions come from listening to what you're asked during the interview and asking for additional information.

 Where do you want your career to take you in five years time?

 The interviewer wants to know about your goals and ambitions.
 Perhaps you want to be running a claims department or have progressed to be a Head of Risk.
-It's equally as valid to say you want to be working through your CII qualifications and have found an area of specialism where your skills are most utilised.
+It's equally as valid to say you want to be working through your CII qualifications and to have found an area of specialism where your skills are most utilised.

 Tell me about your proudest achievement.

 This is an opportunity to show off your strengths and demonstrate how you approach challenges.
 Picking an example where you took responsibility for a project is a good start.
-Perhaps you turned around a failing club at University or successfully organised a Christmas Concert despite many obstacles.
+Perhaps you turned around a failing club at University or successfully organised a Christmas concert despite many obstacles.
 Make sure you give lots of detail and focus on the positive outcome rather than the negative challenges you faced!